DavidGiard/Presentations/presentations/GitHub-Copilot/README.md

 # GitHub Copilot: Your AI Pair Programmer

+Developers spend 70% of their time reading and understanding code, not writing it.
+What if an AI assistant could cut that time in half while helping you write better code faster?"

-GitHub Copilot acts as a virtual Pair Programming assistant - providing you with boilerplate code, write tests, document code, and increase developer productivity.
-Developers can take advantage of Large Language Models and interact with Copilot using natural language.
+GitHub Copilot acts as a virtual Pair Programming assistant.
+It provides the ability to write code and automated tests; to fix problems and refactor code; and to understand, review, explain, and document code.
+This can all be done with your development environment and within the context of the project on which you are working.
+A variety of large Language Models gives developers the ability to interact with Copilot using a natural language, such as English

-In this session, you will learn how to use GitHub Copilot to increase the velocity of your software development.
+In this session, you will learn how to effectively use GitHub Copilot to increase the velocity of your software development.
+This session is perfect for developers, team leads, and engineering managers looking to accelerate development cycles and reduce technical debt.

 ## Presented at